atsamd-rs/atsamd/README.md

-# atsamd21 support for Rust
+# atsamd support for Rust

 This repo holds various things that support/enable working with atmel samd21 based devices, such as the Adafruit Metro M0, Trinket M0 and Gemma M0, using Rust.